mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 4/JTAS_-_Volume_4_13-05-24.md

 increasing its cost and mass by 15%.

-Vehicle and personal scale laser weapons also suffer -1 to damage per metre of water they penetrate.
-Starship-grade lasers lose -1 point of damage per 10 metres of water they penetrate.
+Vehicle and personal scale laser weapons also suffer -1 to damage per meter of water they penetrate.
+Starship-grade lasers lose -1 point of damage per 10 meters of water they penetrate.
 In addition, a laser fired at an underwater target suffers DM-2 to its attack rolls, with an additional DM-2 if the weapon must fire through the air/water interface, either from above at a submerged target or vice versa.